-- (a) a security issued by an issuer incorporated, formed or created under the laws of a foreign jurisdiction, and - (b) a security issued by a government of a foreign jurisdiction; - (3) The adviser registration requirement does not apply to a person or company in respect of its acting as an adviser to a Canadian permitted client if the adviser does not advise that client on securities of Canadian issuers, unless providing that advice is incidental to its providing advice on a foreign security. - (4) The exemption under subsection (3) is not available unless all of the following apply: - (a) the adviser's head office or principal place of business is in a foreign jurisdiction; - (b) the adviser is registered, or operates under an exemption from registration, under the securities legislation of the foreign jurisdiction in which its head office or principal place of business is located, in a category of registration that permits it to carry on the activities in that jurisdiction that registration as an adviser would permit it to carry on in the local jurisdiction;

-- the adviser engages in the business of an adviser in the foreign jurisdiction in which its head office or principal place of business is located; - (d) as at the end of its most recently completed financial year, not more than 10% of the aggregate consolidated gross revenue of the adviser, its affiliates and its affiliated partnerships was derived from the portfolio management activities of the adviser, its affiliates and its affiliated partnerships in Canada; - (e) before advising a client, the adviser notifies the client of all of the following: - (i) the adviser is not registered in the local jurisdiction to provide the advice described under subsection (3); - (ii) the foreign jurisdiction in which the adviser's head office or principal place of business is located; - (iii) all or substantially all of the adviser's assets may be situated outside of Canada; - (iv) there may be difficulty enforcing legal rights against the adviser because of the above; - (v) the name and address of the adviser's agent for service of process in the local jurisdiction; - (f) the adviser has submitted to the securities regulatory authority a completed Form 31-103F2 Submission to Jurisdiction and Appointment of Agent for Service. - (5) A person or company that relied on the exemption in subsection (3) during the 12 month period preceding December 1 of a year must notify the regulator, or, in Québec, the securities regulatory authority of that fact by December 1 of that year. - (6) In Ontario, subsection (5) does not apply to a person or company that complies with the filing and fee payment requirements applicable to an unregistered exempt international firm under Ontario Securities Commission Rule 13-502 Fees.
+- (a) a security issued by an issuer incorporated, formed or created under the laws of a foreign jurisdiction, and - (b) a security issued by a government of a foreign jurisdiction; - (3) The adviser registration requirement does not apply to a person or company in respect of its acting as an adviser to a permitted client, other than a permitted client that is a person or company registered under the securities legislation of a jurisdiction of Canada as an adviser or dealer, if the adviser does not advise that client on securities of Canadian issuers, unless providing that advice is incidental to its providing advice on a foreign security. - (4) The exemption under subsection (3) is not available unless all of the following apply: - (a) the adviser's head office or principal place of business is in a foreign jurisdiction; - (b) the adviser is registered in a category of registration, or operates under an exemption from registration, under the securities legislation of the foreign jurisdiction in which its head office or principal place of business is located, that permits it to carry on the activities in that jurisdiction that registration as an adviser would permit it to carry on in the local jurisdiction; - (c) the adviser engages in the business of an adviser in the foreign jurisdiction in which its head office or principal place of business is located; - (d) as at the end of its most recently completed financial year, not more than 10% of the aggregate consolidated gross revenue of the adviser, its affiliates and its affiliated partnerships was derived from the portfolio management activities of the adviser, its affiliates and its affiliated partnerships in Canada; - (e) before advising a client, the adviser notifies the client of all of the following: - (i) the adviser is not registered in the local jurisdiction to provide the advice described under subsection (3); - (ii) the foreign jurisdiction in which the adviser's head office or principal place of business is located; - (iii) all or substantially all of the adviser's assets may be situated outside of Canada; - (iv) there may be difficulty enforcing legal rights against the adviser because of the above; - (v) the name and address of the adviser's agent for service of process in the local jurisdiction; - (f) the adviser has submitted to the securities regulatory authority a completed Form 31-103F2 Submission to jurisdiction and appointment of agent for service. - (5) A person or company that relied on the exemption in subsection (3) during the 12 month period preceding December 1 of a year must notify the regulator, or, in Québec, the securities regulatory authority of that fact by December 1 of that year. - (6) In Ontario, subsection (5) does not apply to a person or company that complies with the filing and fee payment requirements applicable to an unregistered exempt international firm under Ontario Securities Commission Rule 13-502 Fees.